Airplane-Team/sample-challenges/README.md

 ## Testing

-Copy and paste your challenge file into the Shirley Challenge Creator.

-For challenges in Typescript, you can copy the whole file, but there are certain restrictions- most notably, no `//` inside a string and no strings with single quotes `' example '`.

 The most up to date production version of the Challenge Creator can be found at:

 https://airplane.team/fly/create

+Copy and paste your challenge file into the Shirley Challenge Creator.
+The supported formats are JSON and variant of TypeScript.

+For challenges in Typescript, you can copy the whole file, but it must be a single challenge object with no derived properties.
+There are also certain restrictions- most notably, no `//` inside a string and no strings with single quotes `' example '`.

-Or join our [Discord server](https://airplane.team/discord) and ask to join the beta test group for access to the latest features.
+For access to the latest features, join our [Discord server](https://airplane.team/discord) and ask to join the beta test group.

 ## Converting Typescript Challenges to JSON

-In general, you can easily make challenges in JSON format.
-However, you can add this code to convert a TS challenge to JSON:
+You can add this code to convert a TS challenge to JSON, if you need to:

 ```typescript
 const jsonString = JSON.stringify(yourChallengeName, null, 2);